aysh34/aysh34/README.md

 ---

-✨ Always exploring, always innovating!
-Let's build something amazing together. 🚀
+✨ Passionate about pushing boundaries in AI and data science.
+Let's innovate and create impact together! 🚀